CINA

 What we are doing

 CINA is a professional alliance that seeks input from members before setting policy.
-It will take many hands to accomplish our many goals.
+It will take many hands to accomplish our growing goal set.
 We invite you to join us.
-We are planning affiliate memberships and donation opportunities as we move forward.
-We welcome your input and contributions, experiences, insights, and visions.
+We are created allied, affiliate, and supporter memberships.
+Donate to the California's essential connected local news outlets.
+We welcome your input, contributions, experiences, insights, and visions.

 Most of us do this for love — for adrenaline, for craft, for our communities, and for the sunshine that facts bring to the people, leading them to truth and action.
 We are California’s Fourth Estate and we are writing our state’s first draft of history.